TriStaRvOiD/Kasper/README.md

   <img width=200 src=https://github.com/TriStaRvOiD/Kasper/assets/58824912/f517e2a7-8715-47b6-8472-c2f043891237)>
 </p>

-A pedometer/health app written in Kotlin and Jetpack Compose (for a university project)
+A pedometer/health app written in Kotlin and Jetpack Compose
 > _**This app is not feature complete.
 Feature requests and contributions are more than welcome!**_

 ## Installation